- Home

 How Two-Way Tables Connects to Other Ideas

-To understand two-way tables, you should first be comfortable with categorical data.
+To understand two-way tables, you should first be comfortable with stat data representation and categorical data.
+Once you have a solid grasp of two-way tables, you can move on to conditional probability.